 The principal activity of the Company is investment holding.
-Prior to the Double Reduction Policy (as defined below) imposed by the PRC Government in 2021, the subsidiaries of the Company (together with the Company, collectively referred to as the "Group") were principally engaged in the provision of primary and secondary after-school tutoring services in the PRC (the "AST Services").
+The subsidiaries of the Company (together with the Company, collectively referred to as the "Group") are principally engaged in the provision of (i) extracurricular programmes for personal attainment in arts, sports and dancing targeting children and teenagers; (ii) overseas education consultation services in the PRC; (iii) training services for teaching staff; and (iv) other consultancy services.